 A favorite ingredient.
 The flavor is unique; similar to parsley with a hint of citrus and celery.
 We love the flavor and add it to many recipes when in season.
 Coriander leaves goes well with most other vegetables.
 However, you need a juicer that can juice leafy vegetables.
 You can also add finely chopped leaves to the juice.

 Nutrient content: Known as a powerful detox agent promoting the cleaning of mercury, aluminum, and other metals from the body.
-Cilantro contains an impressive list of unusually potent and healing phytonutrients and anti-oxidants that are anticancer, anti-inflammatory, and antimicrobial.
+Cilantro contains an impressive list of unusually potent and healing phytonutrients and anti-oxidants that are anti-inflammatory and antimicrobial.

 Very mild, pleasant taste by itself, especially when thirsty.
 It adds much liquid to the juice, which is good when balancing stronger-tasting veggies like ginger, garlic, lemon.
 Cucumber also contains many nutrients.